Latest updates and advice

 - Warm temperatures, rainfall and low wind has seen flystrike occurring in some areas.
 Monitor the flock and treat if necessary.

-View the dry season management information and resources to assist you this season.
+View the dry season management information and resources for further assistance.

 - Supplementary feeding is important to maintain adequate condition score of beef cattle (both rangelands and southern cattle) held on farm.